BIM Consulting | BIM Solutions > Focus on HOW

 Example: we chose as source file 'Attributes BT01'.
 We show here the materials sheet.
 This source file contains a material attribute named 'A-Ausgleichdämmung'.
 This material attribute exists in file 'Attributes BT03" but is called 'A-Dämmung, Ausgleich'.

-Resolve Attribute Issues in Archicad:
+Knowledge: Resolve Attribute Issues in Archicad:

 As mentioned above, the tool helps to find the problems, however, they can only be solved in Archicad.
 Since complex attributes - such as composites - are associated with primitive ones - such as pens and lines - it is essential to resolve the latter first.